IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

 ## Argument reference
-Review the input parameters that you can specify for your data source.
+Review the argument reference that you can specify for your data source.

 - `name` - (Required, String) The name of the IBM Cloud Databases instance.
 IBM Cloud does not enforce that service names are unique and it is possible that duplicate service names exist.
 The first located service instance is used by  Terraform.
 The name must not include spaces.
 - `location` - (Optional, String) The location where the IBM Cloud Databases instance is deployed into.